 - PRM strongly recommends proposals be submitted in Adobe PDF, as Microsoft Word documents may sometimes produce different page lengths based on software versions and configurations. - Exceeding page length limits will result in disqualification.
-(Do not include cover pages) - All documents must be in English. - i.
+(Do not include additional cover pages) - All documents must be in English. - i.
 Concept notes must include the following categories, in any arrangement. - a.
-Which research topic the concept note is addressing - b.
-Problem analysis, including research question and hypothesis - c.
-Research location, description, and rationalization - d.
-Capacity of organization to conduct the research in proposed locations/past experience - e.
-Proposed methodology - f.
-Dissemination plan - g.
-Primary organizational point of contact
+Brief problem statement, description of target population with anticipated beneficiary numbers, and vulnerability criteria used to identify beneficiaries - b.
+Program description, location, and duration - c.
+Proposed measurable outcomes and impact of the program

+- d.
+Summary of the organization(s) and experience doing similar work - e.
+Organizational point(s) of contact